mohitpai/journey-optimizer.en/help/using/building-journeys/journeys-uc.md

    ![](assets/jo-uc5.png)

-1. Place your cursor on the message activity and click on the “+” symbol to create a new path.
+1. Place your cursor on the email activity and click on the “+” symbol to create a new path.

 1. In the first path, add a **Reaction** event and select **Push opened**.
 The event is triggered when an individual belonging to the segment opens the push version of the first message.